 Some digital torque wrenches have a very wide torque range, with some reaching a maximum of 1,000 foot-pounds of force.
-However, most digital torque wrenches have a moderate range that reaches up to 150 foot-pounds, which is more than enough torque to tighten lug nuts on your car.
+However, most digital torque wrenches have a moderate range that reaches up to 150 foot-pounds, which is more than enough torque to tighten lug nuts on a car.

-Multidirectional tensioning, or ratcheting, allows the user to quickly change the direction of the wrench in order to measure torque in both the clockwise and counterclockwise orientation.
+Multidirectional tensioning, also called ratcheting, allows the user to change the direction of the wrench quickly in order to measure torque in both the clockwise and counterclockwise orientation.
 A torque wrench with this feature gives the user better access than one that only operates in the clockwise direction.

 Digital torque wrenches have a big advantage over other types of torque wrenches when it comes to their scale reliability because they have prominent displays that show the current torque reading.
 However, the size, shading, text, and even menu options on the digital display vary among individual products.

-A terrific feature to look for in a digital torque wrench is an alert that will let you know when you have reached the inch-pounds or foot-pounds of torque you desire.
-Some products alert users via a blinking LED light or a visual indicator on the digital screen, and others via handle vibration, an audible alarm, or a combination of two or more of these signals.
+A terrific feature to look for in a digital torque wrench is an alert that will let users know when they reach the desired inch-pounds or foot-pounds of torque.
+Some products alert users via a blinking LED light or a visual indicator on the digital screen, and others alert users via handle vibration, an audible alarm, or a combination of two or more of these signals.

 Digital torque wrenches are sensitive devices whose accuracy can be affected if they are knocked against anything or dropped on the ground.
 To protect the device and reduce the number of times it must be recalibrated, look for a digital torque wrench that comes with a storage case.